Slaitroc/RicciPaoliGrisoni/RASD.md

 3. The Company selects the "Create Complaint" option.
 4. The platform shows the Complaint creation form.
 5. The Company fills the form with the required information (Student's name, Internship title, description of the problem) and click the “Submit Complaint” button.
-6. The Company is redirected to the homepage.
+6. The Company is redirected to the Dashboard.
 7. The platform publishes the Complaint which is added to all the involved users Complaints list.
 8. The platform notifies the Student and the University.
 9. The Student or the Company press the "Complaints" button.